Grooming Questions, Answered

 Do you cut nails?

 Yes, in most instances, although some dogs’ nails are best cut at the veterinarian.
 This is because dog nails, especially black nails, contain a blood vessel which can be exposed during the trimming process.
 Regular nail trimming can minimize the chance of bleeding, but not eliminate the risk completely.
-Note that nail cutting is part of our grooming service, and is not offered as a standalone.
+While nail cutting is included in the cost of our grooming service it is also offered as a standalone service for $20.

 What are anal glands?